Nour Ellakis has been working at Sign Language Center as a teacher and

 Patricia Ordonez has been tutoring and teaching at the Sign Language Center for two years.
 Everyone calls her “PattyO .”
 Patricia has professional degrees in both the fine arts and fashion design from the Fashion Institute of Technology in NYC, Savannah College of Art and Design in Georgia and the Lenior-Rhyne College in North Carolina.
 She currently works as an art educator at the Lexington School for the Deaf in New York while also designing costumes for several theater productions throughout New York City.
 Patricia has her own sustainable fashion design business and she gives your old used clothing a facelift, adding personal touches with a whole new vibe.
 She'll repurpose nostalgic T-shirts or outdated dresses, transform a pair of jeans into a great new skirt, or dress you up in her sought-after original designs.
 Her site is on the web at: www.pattyodesigns.com

-Alan Abrams has been with SLC for a year and has had taught signs for Free University, a branch of the Rochester Institute of Technology.
+Alan Abrams has been with SLC since 2011 and has had taught signs for Free University, a branch of the Rochester Institute of Technology.
 In addition, he conducts a culinary workshop called "Cooking With a Twist" for SLC.
 He has a culinary arts degree from Newbury Culinary College and has run his own firm, "ATABLE" catering for the past 20 years.
 Alan says, "It's great to witness SLC students leaving class after building their sign language knowledge.
 It makes me feel that I have done something good".
 Just like Martha Stewart would say---"It is a good thing".

 In addition to the courses he teaches at SLC, Garrett Zuercher works as a freelance ASL instructor in New York City for various organizations and also teaches English to Deaf students at LaGuardia Community College.
 For the last several years, he has been part of a groundbreaking project with PepNET Northeast, teaching English long-distance via webcam to Deaf adults in remote areas of Pennsylvania, Vermont, and Massachusetts.
 Also a professional Deaf actor, director, and playwright, Zuercher’s work has been seen on stages and screens around the world and he has served as an ASL consultant for many other productions.
 He graduated magna cum laude from Marquette University in Milwaukee, Wisconsin with degrees in both English and Theatre.